aussieaddons/web/drm.md

 We have built a `DRM Helper` add-on which manages the installation of the specific libraries required for decoding Widevine encrypted streams through Inputstream.Adaptive.

 For this to work, we rely on the Widevine DRM library shipped with the Google Chrome browser, and a layer that translates between it and Inputstream.Adaptive.
+This means we can generally support any platform that Google Chrome is built for.

+## Supported platforms

-For platform support, this means that we can support:
+The platforms that we can support are:

- * Windows (not from Windows Store, see below)
+ * Windows (not UWP from Windows Store, see below)
  * Mac OS X
  * Android and Android TV devices (only with included DRM support, see below)
  * Linux x64 and x32
- * Linux ARM v6 and v7 (e.g. Raspberry Pi)
+ * Linux ARMv7 (e.g. Raspberry Pi 2/3)

+## Unsupported platforms

-Some platforms that are not supported are:
+Some specific platforms that we can't support (for various reasons):

- * Windows (from Windows Store)
+ * Windows (UWP, from Windows Store)
  * Xbox One
+ * iOS (including Apple TV)
  * Android and Android TV devices (mostly Cheap Chinese boxes, see below)
+ * Linux ARMv6 (e.g. Raspberry Pi 1)

+## Specific platform details

 ### Windows